IBM/cloud-native-starter/documentation/OS4Requirements.md

 **Note:** Docker always needs to be installed locally.

-The tools git, curl and kubectl (and ibmcloud) can be installed locally or you can use a [Docker image](https://github.com/IBM/cloud-native-starter/blob/master/workshop-one-service/1-prereqs.md#tools) that comes with these tools.
+The tools git, curl, sed, and oc can be installed locally or you can use a [Docker image](https://github.com/IBM/cloud-native-starter/blob/master/workshop-one-service/1-prereqs.md#tools) that comes with these tools.
 Using the Docker image is an **option for Windows users** since many of our scripts will not run unmodified on Windows.

 ```
 $ cd ${ROOT_FOLDER}
-$ docker run -v $ROOT_FOLDER/:/cloud-native-starter -it --rm ibmcom/ibm-cloud-developer-tools-amd64
+$ docker run -v $ROOT_FOLDER/:/cloud-native-starter -it --rm tsuedbroecker/cns-workshop-tools:v1
 ```

 ## Access OpenShift via CLI